 18: Leadership Unchained: Defy Conventional Wisdom for Breakthrough Performance

 What if the leadership practices we’ve worked so hard to master are now getting in the way?
 In fact, what if they are actually holding us down and preventing us from leading for growth and innovation?
 Forget “what if.”
 It’s happening.
 In Leadership Unchained, Sara Canaday offers a unique perspective that helps modern leaders break free from the chains of conventional wisdom and blaze new trails toward even greater success.
-If you’re a current or future leader, this book can become your game-changing guide to the new era of evolutionary leadership—the kind that’s no longer tethered to standard operating procedures in our chaotic, digitally overwhelmed world.
+If you’re a current or future leader, this book is one of the top 50 books for small businesses and entrepreneurs and this book can become your game-changing guide to the new era of revolutionary leadership—the kind that’s no longer tethered to standard operating procedures in our chaotic, digitally overwhelmed world.

 19: Micro-Entrepreneurship For Dummies

 The media has named the growing trend toward micro-entrepreneurship “the Rise of the Creative Class,” “the Gig Life,” or “the freelance economy.”
 All of those refer to the nearly 4 million workers who were self-employed this past year, and millions of others who currently supplement their income with freelance work.